 *You must be a US citizen and at least 21 years old.

-*Your parents must qualify as immediate relatives, meaning they have no numerical limits for green card availability.
+*Your parents must qualify as immediate relatives.
+They will have no numerical limits for green card availability.

 Familiarize yourself with the overall process of sponsoring your parents for green cards:

 * File an immigrant visa petition (Form I-130) on behalf of your parents.

 * Once the petition is approved, the National Visa Center (NVC) will handle the documentation and fee processing.

 * Your parents will go through consular processing if they are outside the United States or apply for adjustment of status if they are already in the US.